24 April 2013

 because the gun muzzle bequeaths madness on my temples,

-because the cowed cover on my eyes bequeaths darkness
+because the cowed cover on my eyes bequeaths darkness,

 Ah, then you are indeed the faithful Redeemer!

-And you shall suffer our Forgiveness!
+And you shall be damned by our Forgiveness!

 Oh, death!
 Oh, so sweet death!